-A new school year means a change in the life of your child.
-Some changes may be more significant for children than for others – especially if they are starting a new school following a move.
+A new school year means a change in your child's life.
+Some changes may be more significant for children than for others – especially if they are moving to a new school.

-- Make time your ally.
-If you are going to move to a new neighborhood or town, tell your child about the move well in advance.
-Try giving them at least a month to ask questions about their new home and new school, and allow them to process what is going to happen.
-And after the move, do not forget to give your child time to adjust.
+If you are moving to a new neighborhood or town, tell your child about the move well in advance.
+Try giving them at least a month to ask questions about their new home and school and allow them to ask questions and support their concerns about the change.

-- If you can, show your child their new home, neighborhood and school prior to your move.
-Arranging for a tour of the school is a great way to help your child get more comfortable with their new environment.
+If possible, show your child their new home, neighborhood and school before you move.
+Arranging for a tour of the school is a great way to help your child get more comfortable and prepare them to navigate their new school.

-- Acknowledge any anxiety, anger or sadness, and use open-ended questions.
+Asking your child open-ended questions can help you better understand their feelings about attending a new school.
 For example, if they are unhappy about the move, ask questions one at a time and allow them time to respond before asking the next question:

 - "I wonder if you might miss your friends."